Bandit based centralized matching in two-sided markets for peer to peer lending: Related Work

 In this section, we start by laying out the motivations behind the research conducted in this study and the several studies done previously that are closely tied to our problem.
 The problem we study has been split evenly in the economics literature as well as the computer science discipline and we describe the related studies in three categories: \\

 \textbf{1.
 Peer lending in markets:} Peer lending has been studied for platforms like Prosper which in its earlier days would allow users to bid on the projects.
 Earlier studies on this was conducted in \cite{chen2014auctions, chen2009social, chen2011market} where algorithms were designed for allocations of the social lending market that ensure stability and Pareto optimality consider equitable allocations among equal borrowers.
-These initial studies studied the static co-existence of borrowers and lenders without changing outcome beliefs from the agents in the market which we address in this paper.
 In these studies, characterization of the Nash equilibria of the allocation mechanism was also conducted and disparities among the allocations with respect to borrower repayments.
 In our paper, we mainly focus on the uncertainty aspect of the market lenders and we try to understand the lender regrets when we optimize for lender and borrower utilities which can change over time unlike the studies mentioned.
-Dynamic Matching Market Design has been an area that has received attention in the past with studies \cite{akbarpour2014dynamic} characterizing dynamic matching in networked markets, where agents arrive and depart stochastically.
-Contrasting this, in this research we consider the co-existence of lenders and borrowers in a market without any stochastic shifts in lenders.
+Dynamic Matching Market Design catering to such a context has been an area that has received attention in the past with studies \cite{akbarpour2014dynamic} characterizing dynamic matching in networked markets, where agents arrive and depart stochastically.
 One of the main motivations behind this work has been the recent work conducted in \cite{liu2020competing} which designed the notion of competition between agents in a matching market especially when one side of the market is uncertain about its preferences on the other side of the market.
 There have been other studies extending this framework especially in \cite{sankararaman2020dominate} which consider uniform valuation in demand side agents in the market and propose a decentralized version of the market that does not require knowledge of the time horizon or the suboptimality gaps for the system to be in equilibrium or the agents to reach stable matching.
 In our study, we consider different settings than considered in these studies in that firstly we do not consider global rankings of demand side agents among the supplier side agents.
 Instead all agents on one side have unique preferences for the agents on the other side.
 In this view, it becomes more difficult to design algorithms that can provably reach equilibrium.
 We consider the case of many-one matching where each lender is able to pick only one arm at each round.
 However, this model can be extended to the situation of many-many matching where each lender is able to pull multiple arms at each round.
 Our model is closely related to the study in \cite{nguyen2021stability} of many-to-one matching markets in which agents with multi-unit demand aim to maximize a cardinal linear objective subject to multidimensional knapsack constraints.\\